Iggy Rose was one of Syd Barrett's girlfriends in 1969.

 The second soundtrack

-who was no longer their manager.
-This took four days in an improvised
+their spare time, a couple of months later.
+This took four days in an

 We started at nine each morning and did twelve hours or so.
 Roger was